Ladder Operator Block-Encoding: Pauli Expansion of Fermionic and Bosonic Ladder Operators

 \subsection{Jordan-Wigner Transformation}

-The fermionic ladder operators are mapped under the \textit{Jordan-Wigner (JW)} \cite{jordan-wigner} transform.
-These operators increase or decrease the occupation number of the fermionic state by 1 for creation and annihilation operators respectively.
-The corresponding qubit operator that accomplishes this on a given mode (qubit) is given by $\frac12 \left(X \mp iY \right)_i$ for creation ($-$) and annihilation ($+$) operators on mode $i$.
+The fermionic ladder operators are mapped under the Jordan-Wigner transform \cite{jordan-wigner}.
+The corresponding qubit operators that accomplish the same action as a ladder operator on a given mode are given by $\frac12 \left(X \mp iY \right)_i$ for creation ($-$) and annihilation ($+$) operators on mode $i$.
 This is not the entire transformation; however, because it does not pick up the property parity exchange rules for fermions.
-A string of Pauli $Z$'s are included on qubits less than the mode being acted on to satisfy this requirement.
+In order to pick up the potential sign flip ($p(n)$), a string of Pauli $Z$ operators are included, which act on qubits indexed before the mode that the ladder operator acts on.